Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

     ```
    You may need to adjust paths based on your installation.

- - Advanced settings >> install path : Must be the same as build root.
+ - Check that `Advanced settings >> install path` is the same as the build root.

 Save (CTRL + S).
 CMake will automatically run in the output window.
 Make sure no error occurred.